 If aircraft noise is bothering you, the best thing that you can do is to contact the appropriate airport to report airplane noise.
 You can also contact the FAA Aviation Noise Ombudsman.

 Authorized by the San Jose City Council on Oct.
 3, 2017, the Committee was established to explore possible solutions to address the noise impacts on residents when weather conditions over the airfield require SJC to operate in a “south flow” configuration.
-In recent years, there has been a significant increase in noise complaints about south flow operations because of:
+In recent years, there has been a significant increase in noise complaints about south flow operations.
+The Committee sunset in 2018.

-To view previous meeting agendas and minutes, visit the Ad Hoc Advisory Committee website.
+To view meeting agendas and minutes, visit the Ad Hoc Advisory Committee website.

 Typically, during winter months, inclement weather and southerly winds reverse the flight pattern at the airport.
 This is called South Flow.